menu

 Demographics

-The population of Bristol is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.27% of adults in Bristol have a bachelor's degree or even advanced degree.
+The education level of Bristol citizens is very high relative to the national average among all cities (21.84%): 35.27% of adults in Bristol have a bachelor's degree or even advanced degree.

 The per capita income in Bristol in 2022 was $42,340, which is middle income relative to Vermont, and upper middle income relative to the rest of the US.
 This equates to an annual income of $169,360 for a family of four.
 However, Bristol contains both very wealthy and poor people as well.